Ys95/PixelViking_Scripts/README.md

 # About

 2D Pixelart platformer made in Unity.
 Makes use of URP (post processing, 2D lights), Cinemachine and A* pathfinding project.
-All sprites and UI elements were drawn using Aseprite.
+All sprites and UI elements were drawn by me in Aseprite.
+Sound effect were done using [Chiptone](https://sfbgames.itch.io/chiptone).
 Input was done using new input system.

 # Links